HEnquist/realfft/README.md

 But it still takes time for the FFT to calculate the redundant values.
 Converting the input data to complex also takes a little bit of time.

-If the length of `x` instead had been 7, result would have been:
+If the length of `x` instead had been 7, the result would have been:
 ```
 FFT(x_c) = [(X0r, 0), (X1r, X1i), (X2r, X2i), (X3r, X3i), (X3r, -X3i), (X2r, -X2i), (X1r, -X1i)]
 ```